 - Santa’s Tree Farm has a cute little Santa Village to check out before or after you cut your own tree!
 Opening November 18.

 - Lemos Farm is a hit in our household fall and winter long.
-Not necessarily a cut your own, but this place is just cool with train rides through the Christmas Tree field with holiday decorations all around.
+Cut your own trees, and this place is just cool with train rides through the Christmas Tree field with holiday decorations all around.
 Also available are a petting zoo and pony rides!
 Open on the weekends.

 - Grandma Buddy’s Christmas Trees in Sebastopol has over 10,000 trees to choose from.
 This farm includes a Victorian farmhouse, barn and a creek with bridges with miniature Christmas village.
 Starting November 25.